-Only the parameters of the epn_core view can be used for data selection in a query, therefore important attributes must be stored as parameters even when they remain constant throughout the table (which is often the case, e. g., for spatial_frame_type).
+Only the parameters of the epn_core view can be used for data selection in a query, therefore important attributes must be stored as parameters even when they remain constant throughout the table (e. g., spatial_frame_type).
 A convenient way to get the broad properties of a service is to send a query limited to datasets, with no further parameter.

-The client can also grab information from other sources.
-However, such attributes can only be included in the service response VOtable to document the output.
-VOSI supports only some attributes for each column: numerical type, unit, UCD, and description (free field); in DACHS, these are declared in the file "q.rd" defining the service.
-The registry can also include some properties or attributes of the overall service.
+VOSI only supports some attributes for each column: numerical type, unit, UCD, and description (free field); these are declared in the file "q.rd" defining the service.
+However, such attributes can only be included in the service response to document the output.
+The client can also grab other attributes from the registry, but this is not a property of the protocol itself, and such attributes cannot be included in the service output VOtable.